Terraform for Loop allows you to create and manage multiple resources in a more efficient and streamlined manner

 Our product is growing at a rapid pace and Terraform allows us to build our IaaC in a fast and easy manner.
 But on Day 2, we faced an issue that Terraform was taking unexpected actions that were destroying our resources.
 We were using Terraform Loops incorrectly, and were not able to change existing resources anymore, just add new ones.
 We refactored our code and would like to share it to help you avoid a headache.

-Understanding the Benefits of Using Terraform Loops
+Benefits of Terraform Loops

 Terraform loops bring numerous benefits to your infrastructure management process.
 One major advantage is the ability to automate the creation and configuration of resources that follow a similar pattern.
 With loops, you can define a single resource block and then dynamically generate multiple instances of that resource based on different variables or conditions.
 This not only saves time but also reduces the chances of errors and ensures consistency across your infrastructure.